pAP3R/localh0st/content/post/asus-downloadmaster-2/index.md

 asus_lighttpd sits at a constant 0x0000xxxx so if we can find a useable gadget within it to use for `0x0001b240: push {r0, r1, r2, lr}; strb r3, [sp, #4]; mov r3, sp; bl #0x1b0f0; add sp, sp, #0xc; pop {pc};`

+### Long story short

+This one was hard and I reported it before getting a workable exploit outside of gdb.
+ASLR and the literally, 19 forks, were a real problem and I didn't have a good solution at the time.
+I just stopped taking notes at the end as I tried different things, but couldn't pull this one off!